-Finger Painting Make homemade finger paints with this simple recipe and let the tots go to town with painting.
+Finger Painting Make with this simple recipe and let the tots go to town with painting.
 You need to be prepared with art aprons and lots of newspapers to avoid messes.

 Ball Pit You can create a ball pool in your home, all you need is an inflatable pool and plastic balls.

-Play Dough Homemade play dough is another idea which will provide lots of entertainment.
+Play Dough is another idea which will provide lots of entertainment.
 Here is a recipe to make colourful playdough with simple raw materials.

-Obstacle Course Use pillows, plastic cones, boxes, hula hoops etc to create an obstacle course for the toddlers to tackle.
+Obstacle Course Use pillows, plastic cones, boxes, hula hoops etc for the toddlers to tackle.
 You can create this activity indoors or outdoors and can be enjoyed by all kids.

 Sticker Fun Get lots of colourful stickers according to your theme and let the kids stick them on card paper or a huge paper sheet taped to the wall.

 Simon Says The classic game of Simon says “put finger on your chin”, “touch your toes” etc. Make it silly by adding stuff like “wag your tail” “jump like a frog” etc. If the command is not preceded by “Simon says”, anyone obeying it will be “OUT”.